 When users follow a link to an outside website, they are leaving USIP and are subject to the privacy and security policies of the owners/sponsors of the outside website(s).
 USIP is not responsible for the information collection practices of non-USIP sites.

-USIP regularly publishes an array of comprehensive analysis and policy recommendations on current international affairs issues in the form of books, reports, and other materials for printing on physical material as well as audio and video recordings and as files for electronic distribution.
-The views expressed in them are those of the editors and authors alone and do not necessarily reflect views of the United States Institute of Peace.
+USIP regularly publishes and produces an array of comprehensive analysis and policy recommendations on current international affairs issues in the form of books, reports, and other materials for printing on physical material as well as audio and video recordings and as files for electronic distribution.
+The views expressed in them are those of the editors, speakers and authors alone and do not necessarily reflect views of the United States Institute of Peace.

 All books, reports, and other materials for printing on physical material and as files for electronic distribution are copywritten.
 To request permission to use USIP-owned materials, please visit the permission instructions page.
 For other materials, please contact its source for full copyright information.